mds5793/xPort/README.md

 ### Purpose & Mission Statement
 1. xPort is a platform agnostic AI enhanced porting toolkit developed to ease the burden and cost of porting software to other platforms.
 2. xPort was originally intended to give indie game studios an easy avenue for porting their projects to different platforms.
+3. Software ported using xPort is intended to run natively on the target platform.
+No need for a wrapper or compatibility layer.
-3. xPort is licensed under the MIT License.
+4. xPort is licensed under the MIT License.
 See [LICENSE](LICENSE) for details...

 This README serves as a technical guide and roadmap for the development of xPort.